 Palm oil is the world’s most widely-traded and versatile, edible vegetable oil.
 It is used in a wide range of our packaged products, from confectionary to cosmetics.
 It is also an extremely efficient crop, producing between four to ten times more oil than other crops per unit of cultivated land, with low agro-inputs.

-However, the development of palm oil plantations has also been a major driver of deforestation and loss of biodiversity, particularly in Indonesia and Malaysia, which account for 86% of global output.
-Much of this also occurs on sensitive ecosystems like peatlands, which releases C02 that contributes to global warming.
-Worldwide demand for palm oil is expected to double by 2050 to 240 million tonnes.
+However, the development of oil palm plantations has also been a major driver of deforestation and loss of biodiversity, particularly in Indonesia and Malaysia, which account for 86% of global output.
+Where this occurs on sensitive ecosystems like peatlands, this can lead to significant releases of C02 that contribute to global warming.

 Substituting palm oil with other oil crops could simply shift the environmental burden elsewhere and would have significant negative consequences for those communities which grow and rely on palm oil for their livelihoods.
-For this reason we believe the solution is not to replace palm oil but ensure it can be produced sustainably.
-Developing the right conditions for a strong, sustainable palm oil market is not something that we can achieve alone, which is why we are working with other retailers, with the Consumer Goods Forum (CGF) and the Roundtable on Sustainable Palm Oil (RSPO).
+For this reason we believe the solution is not to replace palm oil but ensure it is produced sustainably.
+Developing the right conditions for a strong, sustainable palm oil market is not something that we can achieve alone, which is why we are working with the Consumer Goods Forum (CGF), with other retailers and the Roundtable on Sustainable Palm Oil (RSPO).

 - As members of the CGF we have committed to mobilise our resources to help achieve zero net deforestation by 2020.
 This includes both individual company initiatives and working collectively in partnership with governments and NGOs.

 - The Retail Palm Oil Group (RPOG) is a non-competitive coalition of UK/EU retailers with a common aim of promoting the adoption of sustainable palm oil.